volt-protocol/ethereum-credit-guild/README.md

 ### Bootstrapping Credit

-`gUSDC` will be launched under a guarded beta with a low debt ceiling.
+The first market for USDC will be launched under a guarded beta with a low debt ceiling.
+This means users can mint or redeem in the PSM freely, but borrowing is limited while the collateral pricing and liquidation system is first put in production.
 Participants can engage based on their own interest and at their own risk.
-The Electric Development Co will provide `USDC` to the PSM to make the system usable for early borrowers: anyone borrowing `gUSDC` in a lending term can redeem those for `USDC`.
-Provision of liquidity by the Electric Development Co is not guaranteed to last over any duration, and borrowers are responsible for any costs they incur opening or closing positions.

-Other users can become lenders to the system by providing `USDC` to mint `gUSDC` in the PSM, and enter the savings rate.

-`GUILD` will be distributed on an ongoing basis to `gUSDC` holders and borrowers, encouraging decentralization of the supply and an engaged owner-user base in the early period. `GUILD` will be nontransferable upon protocol launch, and only usable for voting and gauge staking, discouraging purely speculative yield farming and the growth of an unsustainably large capital base.
+`GUILD` will be distributed on an ongoing basis to `gUSDC` holders and borrowers, as well as to those who actively participate in staking, encouraging decentralization of the supply and an engaged owner-user base in the early period. `GUILD` will be nontransferable upon protocol launch, and only usable for voting and gauge staking, discouraging purely speculative yield farming and the growth of an unsustainably large capital base.

 #### Governance